Biocomputing-Teaching/Proteines/docs/tallers/SolUI.md

 4. Look in the PDB database for a structure of the complex between Spike protein and antibodies.
 Add an image of the PDB obtained with Chimera.

 We use here a simpler trick.
 Simply go to the web of the PDB database that we reached before and write `Spike antibody` in the search box.
 For example, we can check the PDB file [6XDG](https://www.rcsb.org/structure/6XDG), that contains the complex of SARS-CoV-2 receptor binding domain with the Fab fragments of two neutralizing antibodies.
+I show here the PDB file in an interactive way:

 <p>
 <div id="myViewer">